 They converted the property into three apartments, one of which they made their home.

-On September 21, 2000, 37 Marlborough was purchased from the Franklins by Frontgate LLC.
-In November of 2000, they applied for (and subsequently received) permission to convert the property back into a single-family dwelling, significantly remodeling it, including adding the top story bay in the front (to match the bay at 39 Marlborough), and adding an ell at the rear for use as a garage.
+On September 21, 2000, 37 Marlborough was purchased from the Franklins by Frontgate LLC (William V. Anderson, manager).
+In November of 2000, Frontgate LLC applied for (and subsequently received) permission to convert the property back into a single-family dwelling, significantly remodeling it, including adding the top story bay in the front (to match the bay at 39 Marlborough), and adding an ell at the rear for use as a garage.